dart-archive/www.dartlang.org/src/site/_includes/language-tour/classes/index.markdown

 }

 class Employee extends Person {
-  // Person does not have a default constructor
+  // Person does not have a default constructor;
-  // you must call super.fromJson(data)
+  // you must call super.fromJson(data).
   Employee.fromJson(Map data) : super.fromJson(data) {
     print('in Employee');
   }